 Some garnet colour is appearing as the wine ages.
 Perfumed, violets and roses to the fore.
 Opening up now and drinking well.
 A lovely mix of dried and fresh red cherry fruit on the palate with a balsamic undertow and mild spice finish.
 Bright acidity keeps it balanced.
-The tannins have softened, but still a little dusty.
+The tannins have softened, but are still a little dusty.
 Many years left in the tank!

 As for food matching, I kept it simple.
 After a formal tasting, each wine was enjoyed with Lamb Chops, Rosemary and roasted vegetables.
 The tannin and acidity in the wines were a great foil for the meat while roasted parsnip and sweet potato enhanced the fruit.

 This Riserva is a superb wine that comes highly recommended.
 It will reward you if you keep it or buy mature bottles.
 As a reference point, in my opinion, the I Veroni Riserva is up there with the best Riservas made in Rùfina; namely Bucercihale from Selvapiana and Montesodi from Frescobaldi.
 That’s no mean achievement!

 As a final thought, I Veroni also have high-quality agriturismo in an old Farmhouse called Podere Pianottolo, surrounded by vines in the hills above Pontassieve.
 That would make a beautiful base for visiting Florence!

 Prices.
 The Riserva in Italy is around €18, in the USA $30.
 Contact the UK importer, Anthony Byrne Fine Wines for stocks and prices.

 Via Tifariti, 5